Saad5400/git-leaderboard/README.md

 - Use `--since` and `--until` to analyze specific time periods
 - Combine `--sort` with `--show-commits` for detailed insights
+- The bar chart scales based on your sort metric (`--sort added` shows bars for lines added)
 - Export to CSV for use in spreadsheets and further analysis
 - Use `--exclude` to filter out bot accounts (dependabot, renovate, etc.)
 - Pipe JSON output to tools like `jq` for advanced filtering